Adaptation of a population to a changing environment under the light of quasi-stationarity: Absorption with failures

-\paragraph[L tAF] {Proof of Lemma \ref{tAF}} Exploiting assumption \RHyp{HrN}, as long as $\|X\|$ is sufficiently large, we can ensure that the growth rate of $Y$ is largely negative, leading to a quick extinction.
-The proof is similar to the one of Proposition 3.2.2 in \cite{AV_QSD}, where more details can be found.
+\paragraph {Step 1: proof of Fact \ref{O_tAF}} Exploiting assumption \RHyp{HrN}, as long as $\|X\|$ is sufficiently large, we can ensure that the growth rate of $Y$ is largely negative, leading to a quick extinction.
+The proof is similar to the one of Lemma 3.2.2 in \cite{AV_QSD}, where more details can be found.
 We consider the autonomous process $Y^D$ as an upper-bound of $Y$ where the growth rate is replaced by $r_D$.
 For any $t_D$ and $\rho$, there exists $r_D$ (a priori negative) such that whatever $y_D$ the initial condition of $Y^D$, survival of $Y^D$ until $t_D$ (i.e. $t_D < \ext^D$) happens with a probability smaller than $\exp(-2\, \rho\, t_D)$.
-By assumption \RHyp{HrN}, we define $x_\vee$ such that for any $x$, $\|x\|\ge x_\vee$ implies $r(x)\le r_D$.
-We then deduce~:
+Thanks to Assumption \RHyp{HrN}, we define $x_\vee$ such that for any $x$, $\|x\|\ge x_\vee$ implies $r(x)\le r_D$.
+We then deduce:

-Let $t\iET := (x_\vee + \ell\iET)/v$ and assume $t_{\vee} \ge t\iET$.
-A.s. on $\Lbr t_{\vee} < T\iJP \wedge \ext\Rbr$ for any $(x, y)\in \cD\iET$~:
+Let $t\iET:= (x_\vee + \ell\iET)/v$ and assume $t_{\vee} \ge t\iET$.
+A.s. on $\Lbr t_{\vee} < T\iJP \wedge \ext\Rbr$ for any $(x, y)\in E$: